 This is Who I Am

-A writer and storyteller at the core, Herina Ayot holds a BA in Psychology, a minor in Journalism and Mass Communications, and an MFA in Creative Writing from NYU, crafting narratives that reframe trauma, pain, and redemption from an experiential and existential approach.
+A writer and storyteller at the core, Herina Ayot holds a Master’s in Clinical Counseling for Mental Health and Wellness, and an MFA in Creative Writing from NYU, crafting narratives that reframe trauma, pain, and redemption from an experiential and existential approach.
 Find her work in the Huffington Post, Ebony.com, and The Root.
+She obtained her Bachelor’s degree in Psychology with a minor in investigative journalism.
 Taking an interdisciplinary approach, Herina is actively exploring what it means to be human, and has joined her curiosity for research with narrative storytelling in an aim to improve and impact lives of marginalized people.

-Further, as a Master’s student at NYU Steinhardt, Herina is pursuing a Masters in Counseling degree in Psychology with a focus on male trauma, criminal justice involvement, and masculine ideology.
-She also counsels sex offenders at Shiloh Consulting, a unique behavioral health outpatient clinic certified through the New York State Office of Mental Health.
-With future plans to pursue doctoral work in criminology, she is developing a research proposal on the role of self love in persistence/desistance from crime that may have implications for psychotherapy approaches such as creative art therapy and mindfulness.
+Further, as a current MRes student in Criminology at The University of Manchester (UOM), she is developing a research proposal on the role of shame and negative self concept in persistence/desistance from crime that may have implications for psychotherapy approaches to treatment.
 In previous roles, she has interfaced with at-risk young adult men and ex-offenders, first in a prison reentry organization called Project Renewal, and later at a New York City based prison advocacy organization called The Correctional Association of New York.

 Mitchell Ugwuezi